Table of Contents

 RemoveAttribute(Union131)

-The removeAttribute() method of the Sanitizer interface sets an attribute to be disallowed on all elements.
+The removeAttribute() method of the Sanitizer interface sets an attribute to be removed from all elements when the sanitizer is used.

 [Value("removeAttribute")]